Tradition & Imagination

 Founded in 1999 by Los Angeles-based dancer and choreographer Carolyn Krueger, Carolyn and Gulistan have appeared on stages in Turkey, Uzbekistan, Europe, across the U.S. and throughout California, presenting both TRADITIONAL and IMAGINATIVE dances rooted in the cultures of the Central Asian Silk Road and the Middle East.

-GULISTAN's concerts feature the diverse talents of its six-member dance ensemble.
+GULISTAN's concerts feature the diverse talents of its eight-member dance ensemble.
 The dances, presented in dazzling authentic and original costumes, are accompanied by folk, classical and contemporary music and are enhanced with enchanting masks, props and storytelling.
 Larger projects include a variety of guest artists.

 is available for concerts, touring, cultural programs, in-school and educational programs, special events,

 festivals, children's programs, parties, private and master classes,

 Photos this page by Marga Buitendijk, Lee Corkett, Wojciech Fry-Lewis,

 Carolyn Krueger, Hanneke Luit, Watcharia Phomicinda, A & F Sugianto, and David Yohe.

 Carolyn Krueger.
 All rights reserved.